 Housing scams have become a major issue in big cities, and Copenhagen is not an exception.
-I will share my experience about deposit scams, which occur after you move out your place.
+I will share my experience about deposit scams in Copenhagen, which occur after you move out your place.

 Last month, while waiting to receive my deposit after more than 1 month moving out, I found out that my former landlord had blocked my Facebook.